sidprasad/sidbison/issues.md

 - As a result, the `rulepos` command will now show all possible options of where one might be.
 As well as the current rule.
 This is all the information the user requires, but could probably be better presented.

 - Need to explore cutting down redundancy.
-Time and space complexity are obscenely high polynomials.
+Time and space complexity are high polynomials.

+## TODO

+- Remove `ibison` command once testing is over